ersanchez/notes/git-without-github.md

 Github is fantastic!

-That said, there may be a time when you need to clone, push, and pull to a `git` repository that does not live on Github but rather on a remote computer not set up like Github.
+That said, there may be a time when you need to clone, push, and pull to a `git` repository that does not live on Github but instead it lives on a remote computer not set up like Github.
 This note explains how to accomplish this.

 I am capturing this information here because _almost_ every bit of documentation I could find online assumes that you are either using Github or Gitlab.
-There are not many guides that describe how to use `git` without also using Github or Gitlab.
+There are not many guides that clearly describe how to use `git` to track changes between two computers without also using Github or Gitlab.

 ## Requirements